 A good/effective client onboarding process is valuable not only for customers but also for businesses.
 Specifically:

-By assisting the customer from the checkout stage until he becomes comfortable with the product, the said customer is likely to become happy and satisfied.
+By assisting the customer from the checkout stage until he becomes comfortable with the product, the customer will likely become happy and satisfied.

-2. Client onboarding helps in retaining customers – Customers feel valued when they receive answers to their questions, especially during the first few times they are using a product or service.
+2. Client onboarding helps retain customers – Customers feel valued when they receive answers to their questions, especially during the first few times they use a product or service.
 They will not look for another seller or service provider if they are happy with the treatment they are getting

-3. Client onboarding helps improve business efficiency – With an effective client onboarding process, customer complaints and inquiries are minimized.
+3. Client onboarding helps improve business efficiency – An effective client onboarding process minimizes customer complaints and inquiries.
 Customers will be empowered to use the product or service on their own.

-Because they are comfortable in using the product, they are less likely to complain.
+They are less likely to complain because they are comfortable using the product.
 Thus, the business will not have to spend much time answering complaints.
 More time can be spent attracting more customers and improving market offerings.

 9 Tips for Onboarding New Clients